 - helps dry weeping blisters

-- flushed, itchy bumps on the skin
+- flushed, itchy bumps

-- black spots or streaks in some cases
+- black spots or streaks, in some cases

-- flushed streaks and black spots
+- flushed streaks

-- Afterward, the blisters crust over.
+- the blisters crusting over

 - wearing long-sleeved tops, long pants, boots, and gloves when working outside

 - using a barrier product to help protect the skin from exposure to poisonous plants

 - cleaning gardening tools and sports equipment with rubbing alcohol or soapy water after use